DesiPilla/twitter-sentiment-analysis/README.md

         ])
 ```

+This is very helpful, because it allows us to not only pass in different estimators as a hyperparameter, but also because each estimator has unique hyperparameters of its own.
+The hyperparameters of a Naive Bayes classifier are different from those of a Support Vector classifier.
+With this wrapper class, we can pass in multiple estimators, as well as their unique parameters, to `GridSearchCV` when tuning our model.
 In our parameters list, we create multiple dictionaries -- one for each classifier.
 For two classifiers, the parameters list would look like
 ```
  parameters = [
             {'clf__estimator': [MultinomialNB()],